Simulation by Rounds of Letter-to-Letter Transducers: Round Simulation and Round Equivalence

-Round simulation and round equivalence give rise to the following decision problems: \begin{itemize} \item In \emph{fixed round simulation} (resp. \emph{fixed round equivalence}) we are given transducers $\cT_1,\cT_2$, an \NFA for the language $\fL$, and $k>0$, and we need to decide whether $\cT_1\prec_{k,\fL} \cT_2$ (resp. whether $\cT_1\equiv_{k,\fL}\cT_2$). \item In \emph{existential round simulation} (resp. \emph{existential round equivalence}) we are given transducers $\cT_1,\cT_2$ and an \NFA for the language $\fL$, and we need to decide whether there exists $k>0$ such that $\cT_1\prec_{k,\fL} \cT_2$ (resp. $\cT_1\equiv_{k,\fL}\cT_2$). \end{itemize} In the following we identify $\fL$ with an \NFA (or \DFA) for it, as we do not explicitly rely on its description.
+Round simulation and round equivalence give rise to the following decision problems: \begin{itemize} \item In \emph{fixed round simulation} (resp. \emph{fixed round equivalence}) we are given transducers $\cT_1,\cT_2$, an \NFA for the language $\fL$, and $k>0$ in unary, and we need to decide whether $\cT_1\prec_{k,\fL} \cT_2$ (resp. whether $\cT_1\equiv_{k,\fL}\cT_2$). \item In \emph{existential round simulation} (resp. \emph{existential round equivalence}) we are given transducers $\cT_1,\cT_2$ and an \NFA for the language $\fL$, and we need to decide whether there exists $k>0$ such that $\cT_1\prec_{k,\fL} \cT_2$ (resp. $\cT_1\equiv_{k,\fL}\cT_2$). \end{itemize} In the following we identify $\fL$ with an \NFA (or \DFA) for it, as we do not explicitly rely on its description.

-We start by showing that deciding equivalence (both fixed and existential) is reducible, in polynomial time, to the respective simulation problem. \begin{lemma} Fixed (resp. existential) round equivalence is reducible in polynomial time to fixed (resp. existential) round simulation. \end{lemma} \begin{proof} First, we can clearly reduce fixed round equivalence to fixed round simulation: given an algorithm that decides, given $\cT_1,\cT_2$, $\fL$ and $k>0$, whether $\cT_1\prec_{k,\fL} \cT_2$, we can decide whether $\cT_1\equiv_{k,\fL} \cT_2$ by using it twice to decide whether both $\cT_1\prec_{k,\fL} \cT_2$ and $\cT_1\prec_{k,\fL} \cT_2$ hold.
+We start by showing that deciding equivalence (both fixed and existential) is reducible, in polynomial time, to the respective simulation problem. \begin{lem} Fixed (resp. existential) round equivalence is Turing reducible in polynomial time to fixed (resp. existential) round simulation. \end{lem} \proof First, we can clearly reduce fixed round equivalence to fixed round simulation: given an algorithm that decides, given $\cT_1,\cT_2$, $\fL$ and $k>0$, whether $\cT_1\prec_{k,\fL} \cT_2$, we can decide whether $\cT_1\equiv_{k,\fL} \cT_2$ by using it twice to decide whether both $\cT_1\prec_{k,\fL} \cT_2$ and $\cT_1\prec_{k,\fL} \cT_2$ hold.

 A slightly more careful examination shows that the same approach can be taken to reduce existential round equivalence to existential round simulation, using the following observation: if $\cT_1\prec_{k,\fL} \cT_2$, then for every $m\in \bbN$ it holds that $\cT_1\prec_{mk,\fL}\cT_2$.
-Indeed, we can simply group every $m$ rounds of length $k$ and treat them as a single $mk$-round.
+Indeed, we can simply group every $m$ rounds of length $k$ and treat them as a single round of length $mk$.